-Source of supplied title: Title is based on the creator of the collection.
+Source of supplied title: Title is based on the creators and subject matter of the collection

-Immediate source of acquisition: The collection contains several previously accessioned files, which were donated by Helen Onorah (Gerow) (991.35.1) in 1991 and collected by the archivist and/or committee members (992.44, 993.13) between 1991 and 1992.
-All other original accession date(s) and donor(s) are unknown as Hornby Island Community Archives acquired the records several years prior to their being accessioned in 2017.
+Immediate source of acquisition: Kathi Linman donated some of the material on the Heatherbell family, having recieved it from Dave Peters.
+All other original accession date(s) and donor(s) are unknow as the Archives acquired the records several years prior to their being accessioned in 2019.

 Language of materials: English

 Finding aids: Finding aid available with file level control.

 Related group of records: The Photograph Collection contains many images of Early Settler families.

 1-1 Ford Family : Audiocassette tapes, 1990 (2 cassettes)

 Re: Ford Family history (Pat Smith) and dedication of cairn (Ken McLeod), 1990

 Re: A letter written by R. Lea Smith confirming the date – September 17, 1905 – and circumstances – born to Martha and James Strachan in a lighthouse on Yellow Island, BC. – of Jessie’s birth to an unknown source.